iyerhari5/P10-ModelPredictiveController/README.md

 ![alt text][image1]

 # Timestep Length and Elapsed Duration (N & dt)
-I experimented with various values of N & dt pairs such as N-10, dt = 0.1, N-20, dt=0.1 etc. However the final values that showed reasonable perfomance was N = 12 and dt = 0.05 which means the MPC is predicting 600 ms into the future.
+I experimented with various values of N & dt pairs such as (N=10, dt = 0.1), (N=20, dt=0.1) etc. However the final values that showed reasonable performance was N = 12 and dt = 0.05.
+This means the MPC is predicting 600 ms into the future.

 # Polynomial Fitting and MPC Preprocessing